Piggy Logo

 myapp-namespace:myapp,myanotherapp-namespace:default

-Preventing unauthorized pods to read secrets
+Preventing unauthorized pods from reading secrets

-The Piggy provides 3 concepts to protect secrets.
+Piggy provides three ways to protect secrets:

 Default secret name